Jeremy R. PaulDean and Professor of Law

-Dean Paul's work has been published in the Texas Law Review, the Michigan Law Review, the University of Southern California Law Review, and the Washington Monthly.
-He is the co-author (with Michael Fischl) of the best-selling book,Getting to Maybe: How to Excel on Law School Exams and author of a widely used introduction to legal reasoning, "A Bedtime Story," published in 74 Virginia Law Review 915 (1988).
-His most recent article challenges the wisdom of the constitutionally mandated two-term limit on U.S. presidents.
+Dean Paul’s work has been published in the Texas Law Review, the Michigan Law Review, the University of Southern California Law Review, and the Washington Monthly.
+He is the co-author (with Michael Fischl) of the best-selling book,Getting to Maybe: How to Excel on Law School Exams and author of a widely used introduction to legal reasoning, “A Bedtime Story,” published in 74 Virginia Law Review 915 (1988).
+His recent articles have focused on the future of legal education and the profession.

 Dean Paul is a fellow of the American Bar Foundation and the Connecticut Bar Foundation.
 He serves as co-editor (with Hannah Arterian) of the SSRN Journal on Legal Education, and as a member of the Curriculum Committee of the Association of American Law Schools.

 - "You Could Look it Up", PreLaw Magazine (Fall 2013)